anushka20403/Jio-data-API/README.md

 - **EDA**: Analyze the Jio recharges dataset to understand key metrics and trends.
 - **Data Visualization**: Visualizations such as bar graphs and other plots that give insights into the data.
 - **FastAPI API**: Provides endpoints to access various statistics and insights derived from the data.

+### Endpoints

+The FastAPI application exposes the following endpoints:

+- **`GET /jiodata/stats`**: Retrieve various statistics from the dataset.
+You can specify query parameters to get different types of insights:
+  - `value`: (1 to 7) An integer parameter to choose the type of statistic to retrieve.
+  - - `pg_name`: An optional string parameter to filter results by payment gateway name.